What have I learned from studying the Energy Availability Levels of athletes?

 Since I wrote this article in 2021, I decided to take a more proactive approach to the fuelling and nutrition of my athletes.
 In particular, I realised that though nutrition can be a very triggering conversation, there was every chance that athletes I was working with were accidentally under-fuelling based on a lack of knowledge or ignorance rather than specifically constricting their nutritional intake.

 As a brief reminder, Energy Availability is the remaining energy after you remove all exercise fuel costs from the amount consumed.
 For example, if you use 1000kCal through two hours of sport in a day, and consume 2,500kCal, then you only have 1,500kCal for “living”.
 This needs to be about 45kCal/Kg of Fat-Free Mass for good Energy Availability.
-Critically, if athletes drop below 30kCal/Kg (male) or 25kCal/Kg (female) for more than a few days, they will see a reduced endocrine function and shift towards Relative Energy Deficiency in Sport or RED-S. Though this simplifies the complex science of nutrition to a daily target number, the simplicity is often its effectiveness.
+Critically, if athletes drop below 30kCal/Kg (female) or 25kCal/Kg (male) for more than a few days, they will see a reduced endocrine function and shift towards Relative Energy Deficiency in Sport or RED-S. Though this simplifies the complex science of nutrition to a daily target number, the simplicity is often its effectiveness.

 Without going into specifics about individuals, I will summarise my common findings.
 People may recognise themselves in these paragraphs.
 They are familiar to many athletes; I am not highlighting anyone in particular!
 It is because it applies to so many people it is worth sharing!
 Equally, not everyone I work with responded in any or all of the ways highlighted below!